When to Go to the Hospital During Labor

 Second-time and subsequent mothers often experience faster labor.
 The cervix has dilated before and tends to open more efficiently.
 Active labor may last 4–6 hours.
 Some women go from 4 cm to fully dilated in under two hours.
 For this reason, many providers recommend using a 4-1-1 or 3-1-1 guideline and leaving for the hospital earlier.
 If your first labor was fast, your second labor may be faster.

 There are exceptions in both directions.
 Some first labors are quick.
 Some second labors last longer than the first.
-The pattern is a general trend, not a guarantee.
-The safest approach is to talk through your specific situation with your provider at a prenatal visit.
+This pattern is a general trend, not a guarantee.
+The safest move is to talk through your specific situation with your provider at a prenatal visit.
 Agree on a plan before labor starts.

 Regardless of which pregnancy this is, the warning signs in the section above override any contraction rule.
 Heavy bleeding always means go now.
 Decreased movement always means go now.
 A feeling that something is wrong always means go now.